How Lead Scoring Makes Lead Nurturing A Lot Easier

 Does it mean that you shouldn’t score your leads?
 NO.

 Fortunately, Marketing Automation and CRM Software in Singapore has an automated lead scoring system.
 It allows you to score your leads automatically.
-Infusionsoft Singapore is one of this software that has an automated lead scoring feature.
-Infusionsoft shows the score of the lead through its heat meter.
+Infusionsoft by Keap is one of this software that has an automated lead scoring feature.
+Infusionsoft by Keap shows the score of the lead through its heat meter.

 Before you complete your lead scoring model, you should already have your scoring threshold ready.
 Your lead scoring threshold is the defining factor which the system uses in order for it to declare whether the lead is already hot and is already sales-ready.
 While it’s easy for you to set the threshold on your marketing automation system, how you allot the points for each interaction is tricky because you don’t want the scoring to be a waste.